Gabriella Csányi

 Candidate registration platform

-The foundation surrounds itself with individual and institutional supporters, including friends, partners and donors.
-The board of trustees nominates ‘Friends of the foundation’.
+The foundation surrounds itself with individual and institutional supporters, including friends, donors and commercial sponsors.

 FRIENDS OF THE FOUNDATION

-A ‘Friend of the foundation’ is an individual or institution who has demonstrated a particular attachment to the foundation’s cause, whether through their actions, connections or contributions.
+A ‘friend of the foundation’ is an individual or institution who has demonstrated a particular attachment to the foundation’s cause, whether through their actions, connections or contributions.
+This status is conferred by the board of trustees.

 DONORS